All The Data Facebook Collects - And How To Stop This

 When it comes to Facebook’s marketing campaigns and policies, they often portray themselves as allowing you, the user to be in control of your data.
 It’s worth noting that this is very often privacy washing and simply clever wording to make you feel in control of your data.

-Now, Meta has also turned to Europe and wants our data to train artificial intelligence (AI).
+Meta has also turned to Europe and wants our data to train artificial intelligence (AI).
 Facebook and sister company Instagram, plan to use your public posts and images to train Meta’s AI tools.
-Meta, Facebook’s parent company has been informing its users in the EU and UK that new privacy policy changes which was supposed to come into effect on June 26th 2024 mean that user information can be used to “develop and improve” Meta’s AI products.
-If you use Facebook or Instagram,anything you’ve ever posted including images, picture captions, stories, and comments could be used to train their AI tools.
+In 2024, Meta, Facebook’s parent company started informing its users in the EU and UK that new privacy policy changes would come into effect on June 26th.
+What the changes to the privacy policy meant was that user information could be used to “develop and improve” Meta’s AI products.
+So if you use Facebook or Instagram, anything you’ve ever posted including images, picture captions, stories, and comments could be used to train their Large Language Models (LLMS).

-Within the EU, Meta has faced a lot of backlash from both people and regulatory agencies over plans to train their AI models with EU citizens Facebook and Instagram data and as such, its plan has been put on hold in the EU indefinitely.
+Within the EU, Meta has faced a lot of backlash from both people and regulatory agencies over plans to train their AI models with EU citizen’s Facebook and Instagram data, because of this its initial plan was put on hold.
+Of course, Meta did not accept this, and recently it proudly announced on its blog that it is now rolling out Meta AI in the EU.
+This means that for EU citizens Meta AI’s intelligent chat function will now be available on Facebook, Instagram, Messenger, and WhatsApp - whether you like it or not.

 Where do you go from here?